conjuncts/conjuncts.github.io/src/content/blog/3-partial.md

 Intuitive answer: by the state postulate, $P$ **cannot be** a function of those 3 variables - because then it would be **overconstrained**.
 Then, for arbitrary 3 variables, you can't expect that point to stay on a 2D manifold.
 I hope you see how critical the state postulate is!

 ## S5.
-Proving the Triple Product Identity
+Proving the Triple Product Rule

 I now prove the identities in the language of multivariable calculus.